Virginia - Waterloo Corner

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport accessibility is limited, with residents typically residing 834 meters from the nearest stop.
-Service frequency averages 10 trips daily across all routes, equating to roughly one weekly trip per individual stop.
+According to the 2021 Census, a relatively low 12.0% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 10 trips per day across all routes, equating to approximately one weekly trip per individual stop.

 Frequently Asked Questions - Transport